 The so-called Brazilian butt lift consists of fat transfer from other parts of the body to the buttock regions.
 This uses the patient’s own fat tissue, and a significant amount of fat from the patient is required in order to increase the buttock region significantly.

 Fat grafting is a delicate procedure, in which we hope that most of the fat survives.
 I do use the best technique: The Coleman’s technique involves the use of tumescence solution infiltration.
-There’s a gentle low-pressure fat harvesting, cleaning of the fat, centrifugation of the fat for 1-3 minutes, transfer of fat and stem cells into smaller cannulas, and finally, a very meticulous and tedious transfer of fat, in the multiple layers of each buttock.
+There’s a gentle low-pressure fat harvesting, cleaning and decanting of the fat, centrifugation of the fat, transfer of fat and stem cells into smaller cannulas, and finally, a very meticulous and tedious transfer of fat, in the multiple layers of each buttock.

 Anything too fast and too careless will lead to large lumps, oil cysts, and a poor fat survival.
 All this requires a significant amount of surgical time, hence the cost of the procedure.